 Fort Worth, TX

 Foster, Jessica, "Survey of Legal Mechanisms Relating to Groundwater Along the Texas-Mexico Border" (2018).
-NRS Program Reports & Publications.
+EENRS Program Reports & Publications.
 4.